ecophysiology/ecophysiology.github.io/posts.md

 <h1 id="Header">Lab Members</h1>
 <p><b>Eric Riddell</b>, Principal Investigator (riddell@unc.edu) </p>
 <p>My name is Eric, and I am an Assistant Professor in the Biology Department at the University of North Carolina at Chapel Hill.
-After college, I  abandoned my ambition of becoming a dentist and moved to the Galapagos Islands.
-I spent several months working at hotels and teaching English, but then I got an opportunity to work on a deserted island studying a colony of Nazca boobies.
-In graduate school, I dove headfirst into the field of environmental and ecological physiology, and I haven't looked back.
+My lab studies how organisms function in their environment by running experiments on animals and integrating physiological and behavioral information in simulation-based models.
+We are also interested in understanding the mechanisms underlying complex phenotypes across the hierarchy of biological organization.
 I love what I do, and I also love spending time with my family, friends, and fishing.</p>

 <p><b>Braulio Assis</b>, Postdoc</p>
 <p>I am an evolutionary ecologist who studies how animal populations respond and adapt to a changing world.
 To address this question, I have explored various study organisms including fish, orb-weaving spiders, and lizards.
 In the Riddell Lab I work with lungless salamanders to understand how they respond to environmental change.
 In my free time I enjoy Brazilian music, the bass guitar, cooking, and swimming.</p>